Reports of harmful digital communication have increased 24 per cent in a year – Netsafe

-Netsafe says more and more people are reporting bad online experiences, but not all of them are covered by current legislation.
+More and more people are reporting bad online experiences, but not all harmful digital communication is covered by current legislation.

 News category: New Zealand, News Shorts.